kmh3785/Wordpress-Starter-Kit/README.md

 - Clone or download repo
 - cd into directory
 - npm install
+Note: If an error is thrown, run "git rm -r wordpress" then run "npm install" again

 ## How to use it
 - A basic empty Wordpress theme is created in wp-content/themes/starter-kit